Amanda MacGregor

 Free from gluten, dairy, corn, soy, nutmeg, coconut, and nightshades Alternatives:

-Add in chocolate chips to make this breakfast sweet and nutritious.
+• Add in chocolate chips to make these nutritious muffins sweet.

 Ingredients